VoxeLibre/VoxeLibre/CONTRIBUTING.md

 not work, so it's not very useful to try them out yet.

 ### Contributing assets
-Due to license problems, MineClone2 can unfortunately not use Minecraft's assets, therefore we are always looking for asset contributions.
+Due to license problems, MineClone2 unfortunately cannot use Minecraft's assets, therefore we are always looking for asset contributions.
 To contribute assets, it can be useful to learn git basics and read the section for Programmers of this document, however